aspose-tasks/Aspose.Tasks-Documentation/_index.md

 **Welcome to Aspose.Tasks for C++!**

-Aspose.Tasks for C++ is a native class library that enables C++ applications to read and write Microsoft Project® files without using Microsoft Project®.
+Aspose.Tasks for C++ is a native class library that enables C++ applications to read and write MPP/XML files without using Microsoft Project.
 The component provides an easy to use API for manipulating project files, saving time and money compared to developing similar features from scratch.

 {{% /alert %}}